Why Choose EPS (Expanded Polystyrene) for Your Perishable Shipping

 The Manufacturing Process of Expanded Polystyrene Foam Coolers

 The EPS production process begins by pre-expanding the EPS bead.
-Expansion with steam will increase bead volume 40 – 50 times, depending on the required final density.
-Next, an aluminum mold is filled with expanded bead and heated with steam until they fuse together.
-The part is cooled with vacuum and ejected from the mold.
+Expansion with steam will increase bead volume 40 - 50 times, depending on the required final density.
+Next, an aluminum mold is filled with expanded beads and heated with steam until they fuse together.
+The part is cooled with a vacuum and ejected from the mold.

 Some Environmental Facts About EPS Foam (Expanded Polystyrene Foam Products)